tasmota/mgos32-to-tasmota32/README.md

 If your Shelly device is not listed, please open an issue with a link to the Shelly Knowledge Base.

-Or buy the device from my [Amazon Wishlist](https://www.amazon.de/hz/wishlist/ls/2ZS2NBA6PPEDD) and I will reverse engineer and confirm the device working.

 ## Credits

 I would like to thank [Jason2866](https://github.com/Jason2866) for providing help with the custom Tasmota files and [s-hadinger](https://github.com/s-hadinger) for the Berry code fixing startup of Tasmota.